-The Automated Clearing House (ACH) Network is at the center of commerce in the U.S., moving money and information from one bank to another through recurring and single-Entry credit and debit Entries for government, consumer, and business-to-business payments.
+The Automated Clearing House (ACH) Network is at the center of commerce in the U.S., moving money and information from one bank to another through recurring and one-time credit and debit Entries for government, consumer, and business-to-business payments.
 The ACH Network is one of the largest, safest and most reliable payment systems in the world, creating value and enabling innovation for all participants.

-As an ACH Originator with MUFG your company must follow all Nacha Rules (The Rules) and guidelines for the creation, submission, and processing of ACH entries and files.
+As an ACH Originator using MUFG Bank, Ltd. as your Originating Depository Financial Institution (ODFI), your company must follow all Nacha Rules (The Rules) and Operating Guidelines for the creation, submission, and processing of ACH entries and files.
 The Rules are established by Nacha, an organization which manages the development, administration, and governance of the ACH Network.
 The Nacha Rules include the legal framework for the ACH Network and the basic obligations of each participant.
 This ACH Originator Guide provides an overview of your role and responsibilities as an ACH Originator.
 It is designed to serve as a guide to help your organization understand essential industry rules related to originating ACH Entries.